axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 Where `series` is the `alias` of the series from which the new series will be derived and `time` is the period for which the moving average will be calculated.

-The configuration used above may be used a template for user-derived series:
+The configuration above may be used a template for additional user-derived series:

 ```sql
   [series]